 Your First Training

-Participant waiver: before you come, you must submit an online waiver of participation.
+Participant waiver: before you come, you must join (click here) nd complete the waiver.
 The Dept. of Campus Recreation requires everyone to complete an annual waiver before participating in any sport club.

 Attire: please wear loose-fitting clothing, i.e. gym clothes.
 There are restrooms to change in if necessary.
 Also, we train with bare hands and feet.
 For safety, please do not wear jewelry, and keep fingernails and toenails clipped short.

 Don't be hungry or stuffed when you get to training!
 If you need to eat something before training, have something light so the workout doesn't give you an upset stomach.

 Please arrive on time, if possible.
 If your schedule requires you to arrive late or leave early on a regular basis, that is okay, but please let Sensei know.

 Dojo (training hall) etiquette: We'll teach you all the necessary etiquette during training.
 You can read about this etiquette below.